Bridges v. Wixon: Murphy's concurring opinion

 The record in this case will stand forever as a monument to man's intolerance of man.
 Seldom if ever in the history of this nation has there been such a concentrated and relentless crusade to deport an individual because he dared to exercise the freedom that belongs to him as a human being and that is guaranteed to him by the Constitution.

 Murphy also argued that deportation of Bridges would be further illicit as it relied on “guilt by association” instead of “personal guilt.”

-A bust of Harry Bridges is on display at Suzzallo Library at the University of Washington.

 Stone's dissent

 The dissent was written by Justice Harlan Fiske Stone who deferred to Congress' "plenary power" over immigration and deportation.

 Aftermath

-Three months following the Supreme Court's decision, Bridges was naturalized a United States citizen.
+On September 17, 1945, three months following the Supreme Court's decision, Bridges became a United States citizen.

 During the rest of his life, Bridges continued to hew closely in support of the Soviet Union, such as denouncing the Polish Solidarity movement.
 Nonetheless, until his death in 1990, he consistently disavowed any actual membership in CPUSA.
 Following the breakup of the Soviet Union, researchers discovered a 1937 Comintern file in Kremlin archives containing a list of CPUSA officers that included the entry "ROSSI (Bridges)—C.P.
 USA Central Committee member.
 President of the Dockers and Port Warehouse Workers' Union".

+The Smith Act remained law, and the Supreme Court's decision provoked the House Unamerican Activities Committee.
+The American Committee for the Protection of Foreign Born (ACPFB) was already being targeted after successfully preventing the deportation of Bridges.
+They continued to challenge the McCarran Act but lost funding because HUAC considered them a subversive organization and ordered them to register with the Subversive Activities Control Board (SACB) as a Communist-front organization.
+ACPFB resisted, and the SACB vacated the registration order after the U.S. Supreme Court ruled it was unconstitutional, but the damage was done, and ACPFB was severely impeded in funding legal challenges to deportations and denaturalizations despite their initial success in the Bridges and Schneiderman v.
+United States decisions.